 Our country is experiencing a drug epidemic.
 100 people die a day from drug overdoses.
 Heroin is taking out entire cities.
 People are becoming hopelessly addicted to painkillers.
 Meth labs are everywhere.

 But all is not lost.
 There is hope.
 There is healing.
-Today we are sharing with you a story of one of our friends, a graduate from Vertava Health of Tennessee and now a campus manager – Keith.
+Today we are sharing with you a story of one of our friends, a graduate from Vertava Health and now a campus manager – Keith.

 Keith’s story is one of pain and destruction, but also hope and inspiration.
 This may mirror your life.
 This may mirror the life of your loved one.
 We want you to know that addiction can be treated and a fulfilling life can be had.
 Keith is proof.
 Read on.